-- 1 Enable the TPM on the BIOS setup screen.
+- 1 Enable the TPM in the BIOS setup screen.

 - 2 Install the Infineon TPM Professional Package.

 - 3 Initialize and configure the TPM.

-To enable the TPM on the BIOS setup screen
+To enable the TPM in the BIOS setup screen

 - 1 Turn on your computer. - 2 Press the F2 key when the VAIO logo appears.
 The BIOS setup screen appears.
-If not, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Press the ← or → key to select TPM State and then select Enabled for Change TPM State. - 4 Press the ← or → key to select Exit and then Exit Setup; and press the Enter key. - 5 After your system restarts, click Execute in the Physical Presence Operations window.
+If not, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Press the or key to select TPM State and then select Enable for Change TPM State. - 4 Press the ← or → key to select Exit, select Exit Setup, and then press the Enter key. - 5 After your system restarts, click Execute in the Physical Presence Operations window.